cesanta/mongoose-os-docs/userguide/intro.md

 # Introduction

-This guide is about the design of
+This overview is about the design of
 [Mongoose OS](https://mongoose-os.com), a firmware development framework for connected products.
 If you are an IoT firmware developer, Mongoose OS is for you.